Sebastien-VZN/auroria_link/README.md

 > This project is in active development.
 Bugs and unexpected behaviors are likely.
 Feedback is welcome.

 > **📧 About emails**
-> Outbound mail from the self-hosted server is blocked at the ISP level, and alternative relays haven't given reliable delivery for this setup.
-So **everything that would normally rely on email is switched off for now** — account verification, password reset, and two-factor authentication.
+> Email-based features (account verification, password reset, 2FA) are currently disabled.
 Accounts work without any email step.
-> The email layer is built in and decoupled from the regular login flow.
-It will be turned back on once the platform moves to a hosting provider with reliable outbound mail — nothing else will change for you.

 ---